The Crafts College, Denmark

 Fonden for Håndværkskollegier

 Standing on one of Denmark’s oldest moraine hills on the heath of central Jutland, Herning is a city with true entrepreneurial spirit.
-Its identity has been shaped by some of the best architects, landscape architects, and artists in the world.
+Its identity has been shaped by some of the world's best architects, landscape architects, and artists.
 Inspired by this long-standing focus on high quality and iconic architecture, the crafts college conveys a unique architectural identity and provides a frame to inspire and motivate the next generation of artisans in Denmark.Read more ↓

 “Good craftsmanship nurtures good architecture.
-The craft college is an opportunity to not only cultivate a common profession but to strengthen the respect of the craft traditions and create an inspiring environment where young people can form a strong community around their crafts, learn from each other, and develop their talent.
-It is important to us, that the building have its own unique identity and a sustainable, flexible design that beautifully illustrates what different craft traditions can create together,” says founder and create director Dorte Mandrup.
+The crafts college is an opportunity to not only cultivate a common profession but to strengthen the respect of the crafts traditions and create an inspiring environment where young people can form a strong community around their crafts, learn from each other, and develop their talent.
+It is important to us, that the building have its own unique identity and a resilient, flexible design that beautifully illustrates what different crafts traditions can create together,” says founder and create director Dorte Mandrup.

 A living learning community

-The crafts College in Herning is the BRF Foundation’s second out of three planned colleges in Denmark.
-With an ambition to strengthen the respect and positive image of the craft profession and attract more young people to the field, the colleges have a strong focus on functional and sustainable solutions that illustrate how interaction between various professions can result in high quality design.
+The Crafts College in Herning is the BRF Foundation’s second out of three planned colleges in Denmark.
+With an ambition to strengthen the respect and positive image of the crafts profession and attract more young people to the field, the colleges have a strong focus on functional and sustainable solutions that illustrate how interaction between various professions can result in high quality design.